mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Softmax, temperature and the MSE with the prediction
   - Experimented with MNIST, speech and Specialist models.

-1. Vinyals, Oriol, Charles Blundell, Timothy Lillicrap, and Daan Wierstra.
-"Matching networks for one shot learning."
-In Advances in neural information processing systems, pp. 3630-3638.
-2016.
-  - Metric learning and augmented memory network
-  -

 1. Bahdanau, Dzmitry, Kyunghyun Cho, and Yoshua Bengio.
 "Neural machine translation by jointly learning to align and translate." arXiv preprint arXiv:1409.0473 (2014).

 1. Graves, Alex, Greg Wayne, and Ivo Danihelka.
 "Neural turing machines." arXiv preprint arXiv:1410.5401 (2014).